isomerpages/nac-alistsg-redirect/index.md

 description: The A List
 image: /images/AList_Logo.png
 permalink: /
-notification: The A List is in transit to something exciting, and we can’t wait to share with you.
-Meet CATCH (beta), your new personalised go-to guide to discovering all things arts and culture.
-We’ll catch you on the flip side!
+notification: Thank you for your support.
+The A List is in transit to something more exciting, and we can’t wait to share with you.
+Meet CATCH (beta), your new personalised go-to guide for all things arts and culture.
 sections:
   - hero:
       key_highlights: